franck-benault/creditCardFraudDetection/README.md

 The silouhette score is quite low (around 0,38 for 4 clusters for 90 days aggregate).

 ### Merchant profile
+From the aggregate done at the merchant level (using the acceptor_id) it is possible to try the unsupervised learning.
+Before performing it, the sum of amount and the count must be transformed by using the log10 operation.

+The unsupervised learning gives 4 clusters with score silouhette of 0.6. if I try to increase the number of clusters, this score does not descrease a lot.
+But to avoid to have too many features at the end, I choose a 4 clusters solution.

 ## Resampling techniques
 ### Data-based technique